H. Donald Wilson

-Henry Donald Wilson (Nov.
-21, 1923 - November 12, 2006), generally referred to as H. Donald Wilson was a database pioneer and entrepreneur.
+Henry Donald Wilson (November 21, 1923 – November 12, 2006), generally referred to as H. Donald Wilson was a database pioneer and entrepreneur.
 He was also the first president and one of the principal creators of the Lexis legal information system, and Nexis.
-An attorney by training who became an information industry innovator and a venture capital consultant to numerous businesses, Mr. Wilson was also an internationalist and a conservationist.
+An attorney by training who became an information industry innovator and a venture capital consultant to numerous businesses, Wilson was also an internationalist and a conservationist.
 At the time of his death, he was chairman of Lessac Technologies Inc., a text-to-voice software venture based on nearly fifty years of partnership with Arthur Lessac.

-A speech about his life that Wilson gave on June 9, 2006 at Collington-Kendal was called "From Idealist to Idealistic Realist With a Ride on Moore's Law."
+A speech about his life that Wilson gave on June 9, 2006, at Collington-Kendal was called "From Idealist to Idealistic Realist With a Ride on Moore's Law."
 He concluded the story of his life saying, "We are in a race between having new technology destroy us and using it to save ourselves."

 Personal life

 Upbringing

 Born in New Rochelle, New York, on November 21, 1923, he was the third son of Andrew Wilson and Edith Rose Wilson.
 He was raised in Edgemont and Scarsdale, New York.
 His father was the chairman of the County Trust Company bank.
 He was a descendant of Sarah Wells and William Bull, early settlers of Orange County NY and builders of the Bull Stone House in Hamptonburg.
-Don Wilson and his wife Mary Louise Swan Baron Wilson lived in White Plains, NY for 49 years.
+Don Wilson and his wife Mary Louise Swan Baron Wilson lived in White Plains, New York, for 49 years.

-Wilson attended public high school in Scarsdale, New York through ninth grade, and graduated from Phillips Academy in Andover, MA in 1941.
+Wilson attended public high school in Scarsdale, New York, through ninth grade, and graduated from Phillips Academy in Andover, Massachusetts, in 1941.
 He was the Andover Scholar in Mathematics as a freshman at Yale University.
 When Pearl Harbor was bombed, he and his classmates were immediately placed in an accelerated academic program, completing their studies in three years.
 He took a B.A. degree with honors in international relations and was an editor of the Yale Daily News.
 At Yale, he was a member of Berzelius and DKE.